 - When they swim they leave footprints (oval shaped ripples) in the water

 - Years ago, people mistook manatees as mermaids.
-In fact, Christopher Columbus was the first person (recorded) that mistook a manatee for being a mermaid.
+In fact, Christopher Columbus was the first person (recorded) that mistook them for being a mermaid.

 - They are able to hold their breath for 20 minutes and regularly breathe every few minutes